 Depending on the process used to galvanize steel, it can also be painted afterward.
 The paint can be purely decorative or you can use special paint to help protect the steel even more.
 Paint is partially what keeps the steel on cars safe from rusting after being exposed to the elements.
 That said, if the metal in question is going to be used in a small-scale indoor project, or something simple around the house, then galvanized steel is a much better choice compared to the more expensive stainless steel option.

 Industrial Uses for Stainless Steel

+In a contest between galvanized steel vs stainless steel, stainless undeniably comes out on top in certain industrial use cases.
 There are hundreds of companies dedicated to supplying stainless steel tubing, bars, plates, and sheets.
-This is especially true of aerospace or other aeronautical companies, since the fasteners, wings, and other parts need to be as strong as possible.
-High-grade stainless steel is a must-have in those industries since it’s better not to take any risks at all when it comes to something as complex and delicate as aircraft.
+This is especially true of aerospace or other aeronautical companies, since the fasteners, wings, and other parts of an aircraft need to be as strong as possible.
+High-grade stainless steel is a must-have in those industries since it’s necessary to avoid taking any sort of risk when it comes to something as complex yet delicate as airplanes and the like.

 There’s a Metal for Every Purpose

 Now that you know the basic difference between galvanized steel and stainless steel, you can make an informed decision about which steel type suits your needs best.
 Once you’ve decided on the kind of steel you’re going to use, you can determine how much of it you need, and how the product needs to be treated before you receive it.

 At Intsel Steel Distributors and Bushwick Metals, we offer a wide variety of galvanized steel and stainless steel processing options.
 Whichever type of metal you choose, you can begin your project on the right foot, right away.
 So check out our value-added services and learn about how we can help you get any construction project off the ground.
 Also, when in doubt, you can trust our industry experts to recommend the right approach for any construction endeavor.